Princess Irulan: Frank Herbert's Children of Dune (2003)

-Dune (2021) and Dune: Part Two (2023)
+Dune: Part Two (2024)

 Irulan does not appear in Denis Villeneuve's 2021 film Dune, which covers the first part of the book.
 Villeneuve dispensed with the novel's framing epigraphs by Irulan, which according to Ryan Britt of Inverse leaves "certain expository details" and "at least one political and historical side of Dune" missing.
 David Crow of Den of Geek explained, "Without [Irulan's] interluding anecdotes about the man Paul Atreides will become (or at least is romanticized to be in Irulan's texts), we are left to experience this story as Paul does: chronologically and in real time."
 Adrienne Westenfeld of Esquire called this a "cinematic" choice, and wrote,"The result is a more fiercely interior experience of Paul's journey to messianic prominence ... [and] to shift any sort of frame device from the royal Princess Irulan to the indigenous Chani is to provide a welcome juxtaposition to the frequent focus on noble political power brokers."

-Irulan will appear in the upcoming sequel film Dune: Part Two.
 In March 2022, Florence Pugh entered negotiations to join the film's cast as Irulan, and her role was confirmed in May 2022.
+Irulan appeared in the 2024 sequel film Dune: Part Two.

+Dune: Part Three (2026)

+Pugh is confirmed to reprise the role of Irulan in the upcoming sequel film, Dune: Part Three (2026), which will adapt Dune Messiah.